py-sherlock/sherlock/README.rst

     pip install sherlock

-.. note:: :mod:`sherlock` will install all the client libraries for all the
+.. note:: Sherlock will install all the client libraries for all the
           supported backends.

 Basic Usage
 -----------

-:mod:`sherlock` is simple to use as at the API and semantics level, it tries to conform to standard library's :mod:`threading.Lock` APIs.
+Sherlock is simple to use as at the API and semantics level, it tries to conform to standard library's :mod:`threading.Lock` APIs.

 .. code-block:: python